skip to main content

 Limb Girdle Muscular Dystrophy

-Our mission is dedicated to raising awareness for Limb Girdle Muscular Dystrophy 2T and providing critical funding for research into effective treatments.
+Our mission is dedicated to raising awareness for Limb Girdle Muscular Dystrophy 2T/R19 and GMPPB-related Congenital Muscular Dystrophies and providing critical funding for research into effective treatments.
 Through personal donations, grants, and community fundraising efforts, we aim to accelerate scientific progress, support those living with this condition, and inspire hope for a brighter future.

 We Advocate For: